 Dogs greet me as I walk through their neighborhoods and only half of the hounds are energetic enough to bark.

 It is comfortable here,a hint of California in the middle of Dorothy’s Kansas.

-I look for Toto and find him asleep on a cushion in a front porch rocking chair.
-His head leans against a small pillow and a blanket knitted just for the length of his body lets him know that he is loved.
+I look for Toto and spot him asleep on a cushion in a front porch rocking chair.
+His head leans against a small pillow and a blanket knitted just for the length of his body lets me know that he is loved.